evilsocket/legba/README.md

 * `legba <plugin name> --username admin --password data/passwords.txt` will always use `admin` as username while loading the passwords from a wordlist.
 * `legba <plugin name> --username data/users.txt --password data/passwords.txt` will load both from wordlists and use all combinations.
 * `legba <plugin name> --username admin` will always use `admin` as username and attempt all permutations of the default printable ASCII charset between 4 and 8 characters (this is the default behaviour when a value is not passed).
+* `legba <plugin name> --username data/users.txt --password '@/some/path/*.key'` will load users from a wordlist while testing all key files inside `/some/path`.
-* `legba <plugin name> --username data/users.txt --passwords '#4-5:abcdef'` will load users from a wordlist while testing all permutations of the charaters `abcdef` 4 and 5 characters long.
+* `legba <plugin name> --username data/users.txt --password '#4-5:abcdef'` will load users from a wordlist while testing all permutations of the charaters `abcdef` 4 and 5 characters long.

 ### Main Options